Code-Institute-Submissions/portfolio-18/README.md

 #### Update Project
 The update-run page allows the user or admin-user to update the currently selected run.

-#### Delete User Page
-The delete-user page allows the admin-user to delete the currently selected user account.

-#### Update User Page
-The update-user page allows the admin-user to update the currently selected user account.

 #### Logout Page
 Accessed via the logout button and allows the user or admin-user to end their current session.
 Informs the user that they have successfully logged out and provides a link back to the main page.